-(b) Location within the federal government. - The Board of Immigration Appeals is a component of the Executive Office for Immigration Review (EOIR) and, along with the Office of the Chief Immigration Judge (OCIJ) and the Office of the Chief Administrative Hearing Officer (OCAHO), operates under the supervision of the Director of the Executive
+(b) Location within the federal government. - The Board of Immigration Appeals is a component of the Executive Office for Immigration Review (EOIR) and, along with the Office of the Chief Immigration Judge (OCIJ) and the Office of the Chief Administrative Hearing Officer (OCAHO), operates under the supervision of the Director of the Executive Office for

-Office for Immigration Review.
+Immigration Review.
 See 8 C.F.R. § 1003.0(a).
 In turn, EOIR is a component of the Department of Justice and operates under the authority and supervision of the Attorney General.
 See Appendix C (Organizational Chart).

 (c) Relationship to the Immigration Courts. - The Office of the Chief Immigration Judge (OCIJ) oversees the administration of the Immigration Courts nationwide and exercises administrative supervision over Immigration Judges.
 The Immigration Judges, as independent adjudicators, make determinations of removability, deportability, and excludability, and adjudicate applications for relief.
-The Board, in turn, reviews the decisions of the Immigration Judges.
-The decisions of the Board are binding on the Immigration Judges, unless modified or overruled by the Attorney General or a federal court.
+The Board, in turn, reviews the decisions of the Immigration Judges, unless modified or overruled by the Attorney General or a federal court.
 See Chapters 1.4(a) (Jurisdiction), 1.4(d) (Board decisions).
 For detailed guidance on practice before the Immigration Courts, consult the Immigration Court Practice Manual, which is available on the EOIR website.